capneuron/unity-mesh-slicer/README.md

 ## Fun Fact
+*“How many cubes we get from 4 cuts?”*

-When a cube is cut four times, it can generate 15 pieces at most without moving the object.
-Can you make it?
-Let's have a try! 😊
+With 4 cuts, a cube can be cut into 15 pieces at most without moving the object.
+Can you make it more than 15?
+Give it a try! 😊

 ![image](https://github.com/capneuron/unity-mesh-slicer/blob/master/Image/cakeSlicing.gif?raw=true)